sescobb27/oban_demo/oban.md

 ---

-_Question_: Let's say we have multiple jobs that depends on the result of another job.
+**_Question_**: Let's say we have multiple jobs that depends on the result of another job.
 Is there a way to ensure the second job to run on the same node that runs the first job?
 In other words, is there a way to specify the node to run on when enqueuing a job?

 ---

-_Answer_: I don't think so, i don't know any queue or job processing system that works in this way, as they try to parallelize the jobs running on multiple processes/nodes, we would need to build a solution for this case, fork oban and try to add this feature or maybe keep using our current solution and use oban when this is not required
+**_Answer_**: I don't think so, i don't know any queue or job processing system that works in this way, as they try to parallelize the jobs running on multiple processes/nodes, we would need to build a solution for this case, fork oban and try to add this feature or maybe keep using our current solution and use oban when this is not required

 ---

-_Question_: What if we need to notify job completion (failed/succeeded)?
+**_Question_**: What if we need to notify job completion (failed/succeeded)?

 ---

-_Answer_: when we require to notify job completion we create a job in another queue (e.g notification_queue) for reporting back to the service interested in the notification, so we can retry this a high level of times.
+**_Answer_**: when we require to notify job completion we create a job in another queue (e.g notification_queue) for reporting back to the service interested in the notification, so we can retry this a high level of times.
 Then the other service will be consuming (polling) from that queue, jobs to mark jobs as failed/succeeded in its own service

 ---

-# Gotchas
+# Caveats

-**GOTCHA 1.** - Jobs are unique in a given period of time (60s by default), that means that after that period of time, the job can be enqueued again so we need to be really careful about this and think if we need unique jobs or we can run indempotent operations for each job.
+1. Jobs are unique in a given period of time (60s by default), that means that after that period of time, the job can be enqueued again so we need to be really careful about this and think if we need unique jobs or we can run indempotent operations for each job.

----

-**GOTCHA 2.** - We can't insert infinity records to PostgreSQL at once, so we need to insert sane default number of records, in this case 1000 records.
+2. We can't insert infinity records to PostgreSQL at once, so we need to insert sane default number of records, in this case 1000 records.

-**GOTCHA 3.** - As we are inserting a big amount of records to the DB we need to increase repo's timeouts as the transaction is going to take more than 15s (the default timeout)
+3. As we are inserting a big amount of records to the DB we need to increase repo's timeouts as the transaction is going to take more than 15s (the default timeout)

 ---